 The Fifth Amendment to the U.S. Constitution provides the government or a quasi-government agency – like a power or water company – the power to take private property for public use.
 This Constitutional right is called eminent domain.
 There are many reasons why the government or a quasi-government agency may choose to exercise the right of eminent domain including the building of a road or highway, the building of a school or library, or gaining access to private property in the form of easements for utilities.

 The Fifth Amendment to the U.S. Constitution also states the government is required to pay “just” compensation for the property that it is taking.
 However, what the government considers “just” and what the property owner considers “just” may not be the same thing.
-This is where an experienced eminent domain attorney can help!
+This is where one of our experienced eminent domain lawyers can help!

 The legal term for the taking of property under the right of eminent domain is condemnation.
 Attorneys who practice condemnation law represent people and businesses in eminent domain actions against the government.
 Of course, some also act on behalf of the government!